awslabs/aws-iot-device-client/source/jobs/README.md

 in the Device Client's handler directory, such as `install-packages.sh`, or it could be a well known executable binary in the Device Client's environmentx path, such as `echo` or `apt-get`.

 `args` *string array* (Optional): This is a JSON array of string arguments which will be passed to the specified operation.
-For example, if we want to run our `install-packages.sh` to install the package `ifupdown`, our args field would look like:
+For example, to install `ifupdown` package, use `install-packages.sh` script with args as:
 ```
 ...
 "args": ["ifupdown"],